allie-wake-up/zed-transparent-dark/README.md

 ### Installing

 You can install the theme using zpm's install command or editing your user.json packages array.
-Either way you can use the following:
+Either way you can use the following url:

     gh:thekiteeatingtree/zed-transparent-dark